 Even with a proper PR CRM, you still need to organize your contacts to be able to build and foster your media relationships.
 Here's how.

-In order to see all your contacts, go to My Contacts on the left navigation menu.
+In order to see all your contacts, go to Contacts > My Contacts in the main menu.

 The contacts management menu is located above the list of contacts and looks like this: